hayde0264/CS-Degree/Java-Specific-Knowledge/Control-Flow.md

 ```

 ## The For Statement
-The **for** statment provies a compact way to **iterate over a range of values**.
-Programmers often refer to it as the "for loop" because of the way in which **it repeadely loops until a particular condition is satisfied**.
+The **for** statement provides a compact way to **iterate over a range of values**.
+Programmers often refer to it as the "for loop" because of the way in which **it repeatedly loops until a particular condition is satisfied**.

 ### Every for statement has:
-- a **initialization** expression which initialzes the loop (gives the loop a starting point)
+- a **initialization** expression which initializes the loop (gives the loop a starting point)
-- a **condition** expression comes next, once this expression evaluates to falsethe loop terminates
+- a **condition** expression comes next.
+Once this expression evaluates to false the loop terminates
-- a **increment** expression which is invoked after each iteration through the loop; this expression can increment or decrement a value
+- an **increment** expression which is invoked after each iteration through the loop; this expression can increment or decrement a value

 ``` java
 class ForDemo {